Understanding Straddle News Trading and Why It Doesn't Work and What to do Instead

 4. Enter Trade Promptly: Once you confirm the deviation, act quickly to enter your trade.
 Enter within the first 30 seconds.
 Speed is crucial, as market reactions to significant data surprises happen rapidly.

-• Stop-Loss: Place your stop-loss below the low of the initial spike candle to protect against adverse movements.
+5. Set Stop and Take Profit: Place your stop-loss below the low of the initial spike candle to protect against adverse movements.
+Aim for 30-100 pips for tier one events.

 Managing the Trade